 Credit: Street Painting Com

-To the east of the station are the textile wholesale district and Korea Town, while to the west is Yanaka Teramachi and Yanaka Ginza Shopping Street in Arakawa Ward.
+Nippori is a significant terminal station, hosting the Keisei Line (including the Skyliner to Narita Airport), JR Yamanote, Keihin Tohoku, Joban Lines, and the Nippori Toneri Liner.
+East of the station lies the textile wholesale district and Korea Town, while the west features Yanaka Teramachi and Yanaka Ginza Shopping Street.

-The west side of the station is home to the famous Kaisei Junior and Senior High Schools, and “Doukanzan” is often used in the names of apartments.
-The east side of the station is famous for the butcher shop of swimmer Kosuke Kitajima’s family.
-Rent is the cheapest here along the Yamanote Line.
+Built for residents along the Joban Loop Line and connected to the Chiyoda subway line, Nishi-Nippori is close to the famous Kaisei Junior and Senior High Schools and the butcher shop of swimmer Kosuke Kitajima’s family.
+Rent is the cheapest along the Yamanote Line here.

 Arakawa City Mikawashima